raspberrypi/style-guide/style-guide.md

 ## Titles of other works

 Set titles of other works in title case.
-This involves capitalising all words in the title *except* for:

-- Articles (a, an, the).
-- Prepositions of three or fewer letters (in, of, on).
-- Co-ordinating conjunctions of three or fewer letters (and, but, or).

-With title case, always capitalise the first and last words of the title, regardless of their length or part of speech.
-Also capitalise small words like 'if', 'how', and 'why'.
+For guidance on title case, see [**Capitalisation**](#capitalisation).

 For software titles, use the capitalisation style chosen by the developer or publisher.
-Many examples of software title capitalisation are included in the [**Word list**](#Word-list) below; if you encounter more that you think we should add, start a pull request.
+Many examples of software title capitalisation are included in the [**Word list**](#Word-list) below; if you encounter more that you think we should add, open a pull request on this style guide.

 Treatment of titles depends on the type of work.
 In general, titles should be set in *italics*.